Summary of council tax support scheme 2025-26

 • An armed forces independence payment

-Or if the claimant or partner is severely sight impaired, blind or has recently regained sight.
+A non dependent deduction will not be made if you or your partner is severely sight impaired, blind or has recently regained sight.

 Earned income disregards